hyling/kean.github.io/_posts/2017-09-03-smart-retry.markdown

 > I've also added a couple of extension to some of the RxSwift [traits](https://github.com/ReactiveX/RxSwift/blob/master/Documentation/Traits.md) to make using `retry` easier.

 You would use the `retry` operator just as any other of the built-in operators.
-For example, here's how it fits in a classic search example:
+For example, here's how it fits into a classic search example:

 ```swift
 let isBusy = ActivityIndicator()